U-2 Incident Exhibit on display at SAC and Aerospace Museum near Omaha, Nebraska, 2020..

 The U-2 mobile exhibit has been displayed internationally at the Bodo Aviation Centerinin Bodo, Norway and the Allied Museum in Berlin, Germany.
 In the Washington, DC area the exhibit has been displayed at George Mason University, the City of Fairfax Museum and Visitor’s Center, the National Reconnaissance Office, the Central Intelligence Agency, the National War College, and the National Security Administration’s Cryptologic Museum.

-Nationally, the exhibit has been displayed at such sites as the Strategic Air Command Museum, the Octave Chanute Aerospace Museum, the United States Air Force Museum, the George C. Marshall Museum, the Pima Air and Space Museum, the National Atomic Museum, the Florida International Museum, the Museum of Flight, the EAA in Oshkosh, the Virginia Historical Society, and the American Museum of Science and Energy in Oak Ridge, TN.
+Nationally, the exhibit has been displayed at such sites as the Strategic Air Command and Aerospace Museum, the Octave Chanute Aerospace Museum, the United States Air Force Museum, the George C. Marshall Museum, the Pima Air and Space Museum, the National Atomic Museum, the Florida International Museum, the Museum of Flight, the EAA Museum in Oshkosh, the Virginia Historical Society, and the American Museum of Science and Energy in Oak Ridge, TN.

 Below are a few photos of the mobile U-2 Incident exhibit, here is a YouTube video.
 If you have an interest in booking the mobile U-2 Incident Exhibit or talking with me about the loan of other material from my personal collection, please send me an email via my Contact page.